Teaching materials for Sustained Attention program

 - Increase the number of labels in the picture, or

-- Adjust the timing of the movements to increase task difficulty level, such as point to the labels at a faster speed or shorten the duration of time your finger points to the labels.
+- Adjust the timing of the movements to increase task level difficulty, such as point to the labels at a faster speed or shorten the duration of time your finger rests on the labels.